-In addition to degree coursework, students have the opportunity to attend summer review courses offered by the Office of Continuing Professional Education in preparation for the Registered Environmental Health Specialist (REHS); Certified Safety Professional (CSP); and, Certified Industrial Hygienist (CIH) exams, which are separate from earning the graduate degree.
+In addition to degree coursework, students have the opportunity to attend review courses offered by Rutgers NJAES Office of Continuing Professional Education in preparation for the Certified Safety Professional (CSP) or the Certified Industrial Hygienist (CIH) exams, which are separate from earning the graduate degree.

 Graduates are eligible to sit for the Certified in Public Health Exam.

 Each concentration identifies competencies for each degree offered.
 These competencies reflect the full range of knowledge, skills, and other attributes that a student will acquire as a result of completing the requirements for a particular degree.